milesmcc/personal/content/_index.md

 ---
 supertitle: R. Miles McCain | About, contact, and portfolio
 title: Hey, I'm Miles.
-subtitle: I enjoy designing, breaking, and studying systems.
 description: I enjoy designing, breaking, and studying systems.
 Working on digital freedom, tech policy, and positive computing.
 url: /
 draft: false
-icon:
-  url: /images/dithered_avatar.png
-  alt: A grayscale picture of my face
 ---
-I'm interested in systems of justice, tech policy, cybersecurity, disinformation, artificial intelligence, and human-centered design.
+My name is Miles McCain, and I'm interested in systems of justice, tech policy, cybersecurity, disinformation, artificial intelligence, and human-centered design.
 My projects, research, and commentary have appeared in several outlets including the *Washington Post*, the *New York Times*, *NBC News*, *TIME*, *Foreign Affairs*, Brookings, and the *Nightly News* with Lester Holt.
 I'm in my first year at Stanford.

 Some of the projects I'm most proud of are [PrivacySpy](https://privacyspy.org), [Shynet](https://github.com/milesmcc/shynet), [PolitiTweet](https://polititweet.org), my work at the [Stanford Internet Observatory](https://io.stanford.edu), and [a17t](https://a17t.miles.land).
-I help teach [CS 106S](http://web.stanford.edu/class/cs106s/) at Stanford, I worked on cyber policy during the [2020 presidential campaign](/portfolio/politics), and I'm a non-resident fellow at the Cornell [Tech Policy Lab](https://tpl.as.cornell.edu).
+I help teach [CS 106S](http://web.stanford.edu/class/cs106s/) at Stanford, I worked on cyber policy for a [2020 presidential campaign](/portfolio/politics), and I'm a non-resident fellow at the Cornell [Tech Policy Lab](https://tpl.as.cornell.edu).

 And finally, for the obligatory apostrophe soup: PA &rsquo;19, [RC S1 &rsquo;20](https://www.recurse.com/scout/click?t=e62336f0f378bcf03a96d441d015db88), [Stanford &rsquo;24](https://stanford.edu/~mccain/), [EOT](https://en.wikipedia.org/wiki/End-of-Transmission_character).
 More details are in my [portfolio](/portfolio/).

 ### Currently

-I'm currently in Zoom School---erm, I mean college---and am enjoying my courses, even if I'm missing out on much of the college experience.
+I'm currently attending college via Zoom.
+I'm enjoying my courses, even if I'm missing out on much of the college experience.
 Right now, I'm in New York City.

 ### Contact